Modular orbits on the representation spaces of compact abelian Lie groups: Introduction

 \subsection{Connection with the Kronecker's Approximation Theorem}

 The dynamical result provided by Theorem \ref{thmbf} finds an application on the theory of geometry of numbers.
-An important theorem in this topic is the Kronecker’s theorem concerning inhomogeneous Diophantine approximation, see Section \ref{apres} below for the precise statement.\\
+An important theorem in this topic is the Kronecker’s theorem concerning inhomogeneous Diophantine approximation, see Section \S\ref{apres} below for the precise statement.

-Upon having fixed a presentation of $\pi_1S$, we can associate to any representation $\rho:\pi_1S\longrightarrow\T^n$ a matrix $\Theta_\rho\in\text{M}\big(n,2g;\R\big)$ - see Definition \ref{mr} and \ref{matrep} below for the details.
-Our Theorem \ref{codr} says that a representation $\rho$ is dense if and only if the rows of the matrix $\Theta_\rho$ satisfy the hypothesis of Kronecker's theorem.
+By fixing a presentation of $\pi_1(S)$, we can associate to any representation $\rho:\pi_1(S)\longrightarrow\T^n$ a matrix $\Theta_\rho\in\text{M}\big(n,2g;\R\big)$ - see Definition \ref{mr} and \ref{matrep} below for the details.
+We shall prove that a representation $\rho$ is dense if and only if the rows of the matrix $\Theta_\rho$ satisfy the hypothesis of Kronecker's theorem, this is our Theorem \ref{codr}.
 On the other hand, our main result says that the modular orbit of a representation $\rho$ is dense in the representation space if and only if $\rho$ itself is a dense representation.
-As the representation space identifies with $\T^{2ng}$, see section \ref{tcv} below, Theorem \ref{thmbf2} provides a dynamical proof of Kronecker's Theorem in the cases of $l=m=2g$, for some $g\ge1$, as well as a sharper simultaneous approximation because the matrix $K$ can be taken in $\spz\subset\text{M}\big(2g,\Z\big)$.
+As the representation space identifies with $\T^{2ng}$, see section \S\ref{tcv} below, Theorem \ref{thmbf2} provides a dynamical proof of Kronecker's Theorem in the cases of $l=m=2g$, for some $g\ge1$.
 More precisely we show that:

 \begin{thma} Let $m=2g$ with $g\ge1$.
 Let $b^{(i)}=\big(b_1^{(i)},\dots,b_m^{(i)}\big)$, with $i=1,\dots,n$, be vectors of $\R^m$ such that $b^{(1)},\dots,b^{(n)},$ $\pi e_1,\dots,\pi e_m$ are linearly independent over $\Q$ in the vector space $\R^m$.
 Let $A\in\text{M}\big(n,m;\R)$ be a real matrix and let $\varepsilon$ be a positive number.
 Then there is an element $K\in\spz$ such that where $C$ is a constant depending only on $m$ and $n$ and the norm is any norm on $\text{M}\big(n,m;\R)$. \end{thma}